Skip to main content

 • Accidental grass fire under an osprey nest at Loch Awe caused by wild campers (arriving by canoe/kayak): the birds failed and the nest has never been used since.

 • Unofficial, constructed bird hides have appeared in various forests.
-A [what type?] nest close to Loch Rusky has frequently attracted photographers to get too close.
+A nest close to Loch Rusky has frequently attracted photographers to get too close.
 And an osprey nest next to the public road on Loch Awe had the same issues: cars stopping and taking photos caused disturbance.

 • Disturbance of Capercaillie ‘leks’ (breeding displays) resulting in The Cairngorms Capercaillie Project taking action against photographers and birdwatchers getting too close to these endangered birds.